BOM-98/project_1/README.md

 -  #### **Article Pages**

-	- Each article (Ideation, Customer Discovery, Fundraising) has its own dedicated article page
+	- Each article (Ideation, Customer Discovery, Fundraising) has its own dedicated article page.
-	- Each article features a banner section with an image and title to inform the user of which article they are on
+	- Each article features a banner section with an image and title to inform the user of which article they are on.
 	- There is a sticky side navigation with links to the relevant headings in the article to assist the user in arriving at the right sections of the article that they are interested in.
-The sticky navigation disappears at the end of the article to prevent it interfering with other sections.
+The sticky navigation disappears at the end of the article to prevent it from interfering with other sections.
-	- Each article ends with a call to action signup form to further encourage users to join the newsletter.
+	- Each article ends with a call to action sign-up form to further encourage users to join the newsletter.

 ![Article Top](https://github.com/BOM-98/project_1/blob/main/assets/images/README_images/customer-discovery-top-image.png)
 ![Artile Mid](https://github.com/BOM-98/project_1/blob/main/assets/images/README_images/customer-discovery-middle-section-image.png)

--  #### **The Sign Up Page**
+-  #### **The Sign-up Page**

     - Found on the contact.html file.
-    - This page will allow the user to get signed up to The Startup Academy newsletter to start their learning journey.
-The user will be asked to submit their Email Address, Full Name, Company and Job Title.
+    - This page will allow the user to get signed up for The Startup Academy newsletter to start their learning journey.
+The user will be asked to submit their Email Address, Full Name, Company, and Job Title.

 [![Sign Up](https://github.com/BOM-98/project_1/blob/main/assets/images/README_images/newsletter-section-image.png)](https://github.com/BOM-98/project_1/blob/main/assets/images/README_images/newsletter-section-image.png)